 The time it takes to get approval and finalize the paperwork for your motability car depends on several factors.
-One major one is the availability of vehicles through Motability is a major criterion that influences the time frame.
+The availability of vehicles through Motability is a major criterion that influences the time frame.

 The issue is that car manufacturers are struggling to make enough new cars to meet demand.
-Therefore, they have stopped offering high-volume, low return fleet deals and instead focus on selling vehicles at full margin.
+Therefore, they have halted offering high-volume, low return fleet deals and instead focus on selling vehicles at full margin.
 This has resulted in a shortage of vehicles on the scheme along with increasing the waiting list.

 Ordering a car

-The initial step to getting a motability car is finding an honest dealership.
+The initial step to getting a motability car, post your documentation approval, is finding an honest dealership experienced in adaptation.
 These establishments will have specialists trained in helping those with mobility issues select the appropriate car and guide with relevant forms.

 Motability offers people who meet the eligibility criteria, which includes receiving a higher rate of disability living allowance (DLA), or enhanced DLA, the opportunity to lease a car for three years.
 All cars are fully insured, serviced regularly and come with breakdown cover included.
 However, a contract is necessary outlining these details.

 Factors such as the model you want and where it’s manufactured can influence how long it takes to get your car.
-Factory closings or shipping delays may also add extra time onto delivery.
+Factory closures or shipping delays may also add extra time onto the delivery of your car.

 Once you’ve chosen the car of your dreams and filled out the necessary forms, speak with your dealer about payment options.
 They can assist in determining what works best for both your budget and lifestyle.

 Preparing for delivery

-Delivering your new motability car can be an exciting milestone, but it may take some time.
-Due to current supply issues with new cars, your chosen vehicle might not be available until later in the year.
+Delivering your new motability car can be an exciting milestone, but it may take some time due to the current supply issues with new cars.
+Your chosen vehicle might not be available until later in the year.

 No matter the situation, your Motability specialist will make sure you are ready to collect your vehicle when it is ready.
 They usually contact you a week in advance to arrange a convenient day and time for pickup from the dealership.

-Your wheelchair accessible vehicle can be leased for up to five years, including insurance, breakdown cover and maintenance.
-At the end of this lease period, you have the option to exchange it for a new WAV or return it in good condition.
+Your wheelchair accessible vehicle can be leased for up to five years, including insurance, breakdown cover, and maintenance.
+At the end of this lease period, you have the option to exchange it for a new WAV or return it to the dealership in good condition.
 Motability will even pay you an early Good Condition Bonus if the vehicle is returned in good condition!

 Collecting your car

 If you’re thinking of purchasing a car through the Motability Scheme, expect the whole process, from eligibility assessment to contract approval, to take anywhere from eight months to two years.
 Lead times differ between manufacturers, so be sure to inquire at your local dealership for an exact timeline before placing an order.

-At Over 1500 Cars, you’ll have your pick of over 1500 vehicles, including brand-new models that provide space and flexibility.
+At Over 1500 Cars, you’ll have an extensive selection of over 1500 vehicles, including brand-new models that provide space and flexibility.
 A knowledgeable specialist at the dealership can guide you through the process and the list of necessary forms to find the ideal car to meet your requirements.

 Returning your car

 If you’ve leased a car through the Motability Scheme, there’s likely that it will need to be returned at some point.
-Fortunately, there are certain statutory rights that you can utilize in order to get some or all of your money back when this occurs.
+Fortunately, there are certain terms in the contract that you can utilize in order to get some or all of your money back when this occurs.

 If the dealer inspects your car and deems it to be in excellent condition based on their list of criteria, they will pay you the Bonus amount due.

 If you’re uncertain about how to go about the application or what to do, speaking to the dealership or their specialist is recommended.
 They will be able to answer any queries and offer guidance on returning your car.